 Hutchison (February 2012)

 Network Rail (April 2012)

 Orange (February 2010)

 Vodafone (October 2011)

 It therefore does not represent current network deployment.
-It is still available to download for reference, although Ofcom does not accept any liability for inaccuracies or omissions in the data.
+It is still possible to download Sitefinder data for reference, although Ofcom does not accept any liability for inaccuracies or omissions in the data.

 Between 2001 and 2012, Ofcom and its predecessor, the Radiocommunications Agency (RA), conducted a programme of measurements showing that emission levels around mobile phone base stations were consistently found to be only a very small fraction of the safety levels for exposure published by Public Health England.

 Results of measurements taken between 2001 and 2014 are available at site surveys.
 Information including how to request a site survey is published in the information sheet OfW80.